Biolife Health Center Health Technologies

 Vitals

-Vital signs (often shortened to just vitals) are a group of the 4 most important signs that indicate the status of the body’s vital (life-sustaining) functions.
+Vital signs (often shortened to just vitals) are a group of the four most important signs that indicate the status of the body’s vital (life-sustaining) functions.
 These measurements are taken to help assess the general physical health of a person, give clues to possible diseases, and show progress toward recovery.
 The normal ranges for a person’s vital signs vary with age, weight, gender, and overall health.
 There are four primary vital signs: body temperature, blood pressure, pulse (heart rate), and breathing rate (respiratory rate), often notated as BT, BP, HR, and RR.